cloud-gov/cg-site/content/docs/ops/aws-onboarding.md

 * **Full administrative accounts:** This is be provided to the people known in our compliance documentation as the "Cloud Operations team".
 * **Read-only accounts:** This is provided to GSA Security staff, who need access for incident response.
-* **Indirect access through jumpboxes:** While the remainder of the Atlas team isn't given an AWS IAM account directly, they are able to SSH in to access the various BOSH machines by creating ephemeral jumpboxes.
-See the [Troubleshooting BOSH](../troubleshooting-bosh/) page for more information.

 #### Restoring access for team members